saydul-kader/Weather-Forecast-App/README.md

 # Weather-Forecast-App
- This is a weather forcasting app powered by Openweathermap API
+ This is a weather forcasting app powered by Openweathermap API.
+ This is the beta version.